End3r6/LeafyDialogue/README.md

 # Leafy Dialogue
-A basic multiple choice dialogue system for the Unity3D game engine.
+A basic multiple-choice dialogue system for the Unity3D game engine.

-This tool is very not likely to get updated as I just made it for a school project.
-I am currently working on a more robust and advanced system that is will come out eventually.
+This tool is very unlikely to get updated as I just made it for a school project.
+I am currently working on a more robust and advanced system that will come out eventually.
 Until then, enjoy this.

 # List of Features
 - Broadcasting messages